-We would also like to highlight the work of other excellent organisations/services/groups & individuals working in this area.
+We are gathering a list of peer support services.
 If you'd like to be added to this list, please mention this in the comments or contact Maggie via www.mothersuncovered.com or twitter @mothersuncoverd

 i.
 Boath EH, Pryce AJ, Cox JL.
 Postnatal depression: The impact on the family.
 Journal of Reproductive & Infant Psychology.
 1998.

 ii.
 Burke L. The impact of maternal depression on familial relationships.
 International Review of Psychiatry.
 2003.

 iii.
 Chew-Graham CA, Sharp D, Chamberlain E, Folkes L, Turner KM.
 Disclosure of symptoms of postnatal depression, the perspectives of health professionals & women.
 BMC Fam Pract.
 2009.

 iv.
 Maternal Mental Health Alliance, 2014 http://www.theguardian.com/society/2014/oct/20/mental-health-care-new-mothers-cost-study